Project Hydrogen

 2. Component Structure: Atomic Design Principles

-• Molecules: Groups of atoms working together, like a search bar (input field + button).
+• Molecules: Groups of atoms working together, like a search bar.

-• Organisms: Collections of molecules that form distinct sections of a page, such as a header.
+• Organisms: Larger structures, such as a header.

-• Pages: Final implementations of templates with real content, ready for deployment.
+• Pages: Final designs with real content, ready for use.

-This modular structure allowed us to create products faster while maintaining a high level of consistency and customisation.
+The modular structure allowed us to deliver products faster while keeping the design consistent and adaptable.

 3. Tokenisation: Streamlining Customisation and Quality Control